-Override Aperture [Off , 2.77 - 16.00]
+Override Aperture [Off , 2.77 - 16.00] <Extra Photo Operations < Main Menu

+For cameras with an actual aperture/iris. mechanism (IXUS / SD models have ND filter).
 AV in the OSD.
 This feature allows you to override the camera's aperture settings.
 Simply select the desired aperture setting and the camera will use that setting in all auto and manual modes.
 Please note that the actual aperture values available depend on the camera.